Featuring Mitch Colagrossi

 The Importance of Marketing

 Mitch has couples and brands reaching out to him now thanks to social media and a diverse portfolio, but he regrets not putting more time and money into marketing earlier in his career.
+Right marketing goes hand in hand with keeping your craft current and fresh.

 “I wish I would have hired someone to help me with SEO because I’m really not good at it.”